AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-milestones.md

 **Milestones** facilitate effective communication and collaboration among team members and ensure that testing efforts allign with project goals.
 Ultimately, milestones provide structure and clarity to the testing process, ensuring a high-quality software product.

-### Important roles of Milestone in software testing

-**Milestones** have important roles in software testing.
+However, **Milestones** have important roles in software testing.
 They track progress, help with test planning and scheduling, managing risks, act as decision points, foster communication, and ensures software quality.

 **Milestones** provide markers to evaluate testing phases, set deadlines, and make informed decisions.
 They facilitate collaboration and transparency among stakeholders and enable the measurement of software quality at different stages.